 Jo van den Broek BA(hons), PGCE, MBA, is the Business Director.
 With a background mainly in local government and charities, Jo trained as an English and drama teacher and has also worked in welfare rights and a bank.
 She is responsible for the overall business direction of Re-Vision – finance, staffing, premises and promotion as well as working closely day to day with Antigony and Tara, the administrators – and the Training Director.

 Sarah Van Gogh has worked as a BACP accredited counsellor in private practice for many years.
-As well as being a tutor on the counselling diploma at Re-Vision, she is also a counsellor for Survivors UK, a charity that provides support to men who have experienced sexual violation, and a supervisor for volunteer counsellors in a central London bereavement service.
+As well as working at Re-Vision she has been a counsellor and trainer for Survivors UK, a charity that provides support to men who have experienced sexual violation, and a supervisor for volunteer counsellors in a central London bereavement service.
 She read English at Cambridge University, and has worked in theatre, community health and adult education.
 She has written about the vital connection between the expressive arts and therapy in a number of journals.
 Sarah is the Stage Co-ordinator for Stage 1 of the counselling diploma at Re-Vision, and also teaches on Stages 2 and 3.
 She is the author of ‘Helping Male Survivors to Recover’ published in 2018 by Jessica Kingsley.
 She is also the co editor, with Chris Robertson, of ‘Transformation in Troubled Times.
 Re-Vision’s Soulful Approach to Therapeutic Work‘ published by Transpersonal Press.